simpleanalytics/docs/_docs/55_events/50_server-side.md

 ### User agent guidelines

 To prevent misidentification as a robot, avoid using default user agents from request libraries.
 These often contain terms like `bot`, `crawl`, `python-requests/...`, `curl/...`, `node-fetch/...`, or `axios/...`.
-Instead, use a custom user agent format, such as `ServerSide/1.0 (+https://www.yourwebsite.com/)`.
+Instead, use the real user agent of the user, or use a custom user agent format, such as `ServerSide/1.0 (+https://www.yourwebsite.com/)`.

 ### Event data structure